KarateHawk/KarateHawk.github.io/src/content/posts/fixing-annihilation-legion/Fixing-Annihilation-Legion.md

 You should never run any of these datasheets in AL, because they would be better served in other detachments.

 Let's go over the rules AL grants the user, so we can get an understanding of why I say this.
-The detachment rule reads:

 ## Da Rules